sjbennett123/polarlarp/content/current_writeups/_index.md

 ### Website Updates

-- Defend against NON array data in national monster cards and role cards.
-- Vulnerabilities: [Double Damage from Healing May Not Cast Healing] must parse an array properly
 - add plotline name to module and click to go to plotline overview
-- ADD A CONDITION FOR LAYOUT BIENG NIL for MISC Logic
 - add link from rumor to module
-- change "day" to schedule in config.
-Rename all variables to schedule rather than day.
-Update overview page to not display headings with no values.
 - configure csv output for magic items.
 - add calendar output for event page.
-- hide on role card if not populated.  **Body:** **Weapons:** **Killing Blow:** no
 - Background add buttons for PDF single pages / spreads / lulu cover/ affinity source file
 - add filter for needs reviewed to require a synopsis before populating down there.
-- Update homegrown monster manual with tablesaw. generate JSON for homegrown monster manual. generate CSV with magic items. push treasure to event overview create link from plotline to modules and back make orphaned records more obvious or hide them. "" costume sucks
+- Update homegrown monster manual with tablesaw.
+- generate JSON for homegrown monster manual.
+- generate CSV with magic items.
+- push treasure to event overview
+- create link from plotline to modules and back

 ## To Do Overall